* Looks to tap cheaper shale gas in North America

 * Expects plants to employ up to 3,000 workers at construction peak

-March 18 (Reuters) - Dow Chemical Co said it plans to build several specialty material production plants on the U.S. Gulf Coast to take advantage of cheap shale-derived natural gas.
+March 18 Dow Chemical Co said it plans to build several plants on the U.S. Gulf Coast to take advantage of cheap shale-derived natural gas to produce plastics used in areas such as transportation and telecommunications.

-The plants will employ up to 3,000 workers at construction peak, the company said, without specifying how much it intends to invest.
+Dow said on Monday that the plants will employ up to 3,000 workers at construction peak, but did not specify how much it intends to invest.

 "These moves directly support Dow's transformational strategy to create additional competitive advantage for Dow's performance businesses by expanding access to advantaged natural gas-based feedstocks," the company said in a statement.

-Dow also said on Monday that it had reached an initial agreement to provide ethylene supplies to a petrochemical plant on the U.S. Gulf Coast, being developed by Japanese oil refiner Idemitsu Kosan and trading house Mitsui & Co.
+Dow also said it had reached an initial agreement to provide ethylene to a petrochemical plant on the U.S. Gulf Coast, being developed by Japanese oil refiner Idemitsu Kosan and trading house Mitsui & Co.